 Northwestern Mutual’s whole life insurance offers a reliable way to protect your loved ones while building financial flexibility.
 With lifelong coverage, a guaranteed death benefit, and cash value growth, it’s a strong choice for those seeking stability.

-The potential for dividends and customizable options further enhance its appeal.
+The potential for dividends and customizable options further enhances the appeal.
 However, the higher cost and health requirements mean it’s not for everyone.
-By working with a financial advisor, you can determine if this policy fits your needs and goals.
+By working with a financial advisor, you can determine whether this policy aligns with your needs and goals.
 For more details, visit Northwestern Mutual’s website or contact an advisor today.